COVID-19 pandemic in Paraguay: Easing of restrictions: Intelligent Quarantine

-In Phase 1 and 2, the ban on all non-essential movement was in place from 9pm to 5am.
-In Phase 3 and 4, the ban on all non-essential movement is in place from 11pm to 5am (Sundays to Thursdays) and from 12am to 5am (Friday to Saturday).
+In Phase 1 and 2, the ban on all non-essential movement was in place from 9 pm to 5 am.
+In Phase 3 and 4, the ban on all non-essential movement is in place from 11 pm to 5 am (Sundays to Thursdays) and from 12 am to 5 am (Friday to Saturday).

 Return of restrictions in some areas

-Due to the increase in cases, the department of Alto Paraná returned to lockdown on July 29 for three weeks, with some authorizations of Phase 1 and businesses allowed to be open between 5:00am to 5:00pm (called Phase 0,5).
+Due to the increase in cases, the department of Alto Paraná returned to lockdown on July 29 for three weeks, with some authorizations of Phase 1 and businesses allowed to be open between 5:00 am to 5:00 pm (called Phase 0,5).
 Lockdown was extended on August 24 through September 20, with some relaxations.
-For example, businesses were allowed to be open until 8pm.
+For example, businesses were allowed to be open until 8 pm.
 Since September 21, this department entered a Social Quarantine.

-On August 23, Asunción and Central department entered a Social Quarantine (Phase 3 with more restrictions, especially in the social sphere, for example, curfew between 8pm to 5am, prohibition of alcohol sales at night, long-distance trips suspended on weekends, individual physical activity restricted, etc.).
+On August 23, Asunción and Central department entered a Social Quarantine (Phase 3 with more restrictions, especially in the social sphere, for example, curfew between 8 pm to 5 am, prohibition of alcohol sales at night, long-distance trips suspended on weekends, individual physical activity restricted, etc.).

 On August 31, Boquerón department and the city of Carmelo Peralta (in Alto Paraguay department) came back to Phase 3.

 On September 13, Caaguazú department and Concepción department entered a Social Quarantine.